MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_KeywordPlannerIntro.md

 - **Plan your budget and get insights for keywords**

   One of the best ways to decide which keywords to use in your campaign is to see how many people are searching using those keywords.
 Keyword planner gives you detailed information about keyword search trends as well as data about searches from specific locations or devices.
-You’ll also get suggested bids, based on the competition for those keywords.
+Youâ€™ll also get suggested bids, based on the competition for those keywords.

   **Get search volume data and trends**